 Fractured Atlas differentiates between Earned and Contributed revenue across our programs.
-Specifically, Fractured Atlas's Fiscal Sponsorship program can only process contributed revenue, whereas Artful.ly ticket sales are considered earned revenue.
+Specifically, Fractured Atlas's Fiscal Sponsorship program can only process contributed revenue.

 So what's the difference?

-Earned revenue are funds where the person providing money will receive a good or service of equal or greater value in exchange.
-This includes (but is not limited to) ticket sales, advertising, class/camp/workshop fees, artwork sales, and merchandise fees.
+- Earned revenue are funds where the person providing money will receive a good or service of equal or greater value in exchange.
+This includes (but is not limited to) ticket sales, payment for services/work, advertising, class/camp/workshop fees, artwork sales, and merchandise fees.
 It is your responsibility to manage any income from ticket sales, fees for service, or other transactions independently of your fiscal sponsorship.

-So, then where does my ticketing revenue go?
+So, then where does my earned revenue go?

-Income from ticketing is earned revenue, which does not fall under the fiscal sponsorship program, and goes directly to your bank account via Electronic Funds Transfer.
+Income from ticketing, merchandise sales, service fees, etc. is earned revenue, which does not fall under the fiscal sponsorship program, and should be received and managed outside of our fiscal sponsorship program.

 And what happens when I offer my donors perks through Giving Levels or crowdfunding Rewards?